 A rich, crisp on the outside, chewy on the inside chocolate macaron filled with caramel and toasted coconut.
-The flavors of a Girl Scout Samoa cookie dressed up for a macaron party.
+Samoa Macarons have the flavors of a Girl Scout Samoa cookie but dressed up for a macaron party.

 The MacAttack challenge this month is to create something truly extraordinary, worthy of a special party to celebarte Macaron Day, March 20.

 The Girl Scout Samoa cookie is only available once a year.
 They’re my favorite packaged cookie.
 A heavenly combination of cookie, chocolate, caramel and coconut that is irresistible.
 I incorporated these flavors into my macs for the macaron party.

 I was a little nervous because I hadn’t made macs since last August.
 Would I remember just how the batter should flow?
 Would there be feet?
 I peered in to the oven anxiously waiting.

 Fortunately, all the elements came together and little feet rose in the oven.
 These might be my most delicious macs yet.
 Perfect for a party.

 50 grams almond meal/flour

 60 grams egg whites, at room temperature

 Preheat oven to 310º.
 Prepare a baking pan by lining it with parchment paper.
 Prepare a pastry bag by fitting it with a 1/2-inch plain tip.
 (Setting the pastry bag in a large mug or glass while you fill the bag makes it easier to fill.)

 Combine the powdered sugar, cocoa powder and almond meal.
 (You can pulse this mixture in a blender or food processor to grind your almonds a bit finer.
 A mini food processor works best for this if you have one.)